 Prominent interests are the kinds of impact that gender, institution, and nationality have on the dominant patterns of form and function in various kinds of discourse.
 We have particular strengths in the analysis of academic, workplace and professional discourse and its applications.

-Much of our research is interdisciplinary, exploring language where it is embedded in the media, business interactions, education, film and digital technologies.
+Our key strength is that we combine discourse analysis with corpus analytic methods of research.
+Numerous ongoing projects reflect our interdisciplinary and intradisciplinary work.
+We work on language of the media, business interactions, education, film and digital technologies.
 Corpus research methods and resources are often central to our analyses.
 We also have a long tradition of work in literary stylistics (especially of prose fiction) and narratology.

 Staff and their areas of expertise

-Dr Nicholas Groom Phraseological analysis of specialised discourses; historical approaches to discourse analysis.
+- Dr Nicholas Groom - Phraseological analysis of specialised discourses; historical approaches to discourse analysis.

-Robert Holland Discourse and ideology, media discourse, and language and intercultural communication.
+- Robert Holland - Discourse and ideology, media discourse, and language and intercultural communication.

-Professor Susan Hunston The study of evaluative language and the analysis of written academic English.
+- Professor Susan Hunston - The study of evaluative language and the analysis of written academic English.

-Dr Paul Thompson Academic discourse and uses of educational technologies in language learning.
+- Dr Paul Thompson - Academic discourse and uses of educational technologies in language learning.

-Professor Michael Toolan The language of narrative progression and immersion, and literary creativity.
+- Professor Michael Toolan - The language of narrative progression and immersion, and literary creativity.